 Except for the majuscule H, these are all letters we’ve seen before.
 And yes, we do get the spellings wife and wiffe right next to each other—what were you expecting, consistency?

 Here we have two specimens of the letter y: an initial form with slightly longer downward stroke in yeom̅ and a medial form in deceysed.
 We also see the initial version of d in deceysed.
 More importantly, take note of the miniscule c in deceysed, which consists of both a tight down-and-back jag (somewhat like a later cursive r) and a diagonal mark above it that resembles an acute accent (´).
-As we’ll see below, the two strokes of c are usually connected rather than separated as they are here, but this first specimen does a nice job of illustrating the characteristic structure of the letter.
+As we’ll see below, the two parts of c are usually connected rather than separated as they are here, but this first specimen does a nice job of illustrating the characteristic structure of the letter.

 What’s new here is the ampersand, drawn as a tight counterclockwise circle continuing into a larger oval loop.
 Now let’s start taking the text in larger chunks.